-Reverse osmosis systems arrive in Plaquemines parish
+Reverse osmosis systems arrive in Plaquemines Parish

 “We don’t want to stop the distribution of water because we have to make sure that all of these processes that we’re doing are going to work, and they’re going to work, but we just need to make sure,” said Hinkley.

 Fresh water will be available even sooner than next week.
-Hinkley says the Army Corps of Engineers will be bringing in the water barges along the river Friday, Sept.
-28.
+Hinkley says the Army Corps of Engineers will be bringing in the water barges along the river by Sunday.

 Stay updated with the latest news, weather, and sports by downloading the WGNO app on the Apple or Google Play store and subscribing to the WGNO newsletter.